-Work commitments on the Perico block include: drilling four wells and completing 72 kilometres of 3D seismic reprocessing and 72 kilometres of magnetometry and gravimetry.
-Work commitments on the Espejo block include: drilling four wells and completing a 3D seismic acquisition program of 55 kilometres, 74 kilometres of 3D seismic reprocessing and 63 kilometres of magnetometry.
+Work commitments on the Perico block include drilling four wells and completing 72 kilometres of 3D seismic reprocessing and 72 kilometres of magnetometry and gravimetry.
+Work commitments on the Espejo block include drilling four wells and completing a 3D seismic acquisition program of 55 kilometres, 74 kilometres of 3D seismic reprocessing and 63 kilometres of magnetometry.
 Geochemical soil surveying over both blocks, initiated in 2019, and seismic processing in the Perico block has been completed.

-Frontera completed the Jandaya-1 and Tui-1 exploration wells on the Perico block (Frontera 50% W.I. and operator, GeoPark Limited 50% W.I.) during the first quarter of 2022 and the Yin-1 exploration well on the Perico block during the second quarter of 2022.
-With this well, the Company has drilled three out of four wells required as part of its work commitment on the Perico block.
-A complete testing program is now being performed.
+In 2023, Frontera drilled and tested the Perico Centro-1 exploration well with successful results on the Perico block (Frontera 50% W.I. and operator, GeoPark Limited 50% W.I.).
+With this well, the Company has drilled all four wells required as part of its work commitment on the Perico block.
+Additionally, Frontera drilled the Yin-2 and Perico Norte-A4 appraisal wells, which were successful and are currently in production.
+The wells completed in 2023 confirmed the occurrence of oil in Lower U Sandstone, exhibiting good reservoir properties and more stable operating conditions compared to the wells that were developed on 2022.
 Additional prospects on the Perico block have been identified and are being analyzed for future drilling.